Atari System: Atari System 2

-Probably the most noticeable difference between the System 2 and System 1 games was the fact that the System 2 used higher-resolution graphics.
-The video resolution was 512x384 and as such a medium-resolution monitor was used.The hardware was similar to its predecessor in the fact that it used two main circuit boards.
+Probably the most noticeable difference between the System 2 and System 1 games was that the System 2 used higher-resolution graphics.
+The video resolution was 512x384 and as such a medium-resolution monitor was used.
+The hardware was similar to its predecessor in the fact that it used two main circuit boards.
 In this case it used a "CPU board" and a "Video Board".
 The EPROMs were split between both boards.
 The main CPU was a Digital Equipment Corporation (DEC) T-11 microprocessor running at 10 MHz.
-The sound CPU was a MOS Technology 6502 running at 1.789 MHz, and the sound chips used were a Yamaha YM2151 running at approx. 3.579 MHz, 2 POKEYs at approx. 1.789 MHz and a TMS5220 running at 625 kHz.
+The sound CPU is a MOS Technology 6502 running at 1.789 MHz, and the sound chips are a Yamaha YM2151 running at 3.579 MHz, two POKEYs at 1.789 MHz and a TMS5220 running at 625 kHz.